 In this post, we will examine the background to the Audiolingual method.
 Audiolingualism is considered by many to be the first American approach to ESL.

-During the Great Depression, and influential study called the “Coleman Report” recommended that foreign language should be taught through the use of a reading approach.
+During the Great Depression, an influential study called the “Coleman Report” recommended that foreign language should be taught through the use of a reading approach.
 This led to many teachers teaching language using a combination of Direct Method and Oral Approach.

 A major change came with the start of WWII, the US now needed people who were fluent in the languages of the enemy and those conquered by them.
 For many of these exotic languages, there was no textbook available.
-This lead the army to a creative solution called the informant method.
+This led the army to a creative solution called the informant method.

 The informant method was simple.
 A native speaker of the target language teamed with a student and a linguist and they would spend time together.
 The native speaker would say phrases and vocabulary for the student to learn through imitation.
 The linguist would provide structure for what the student was learning.